R

 Policy Positions

-As of March 2026, Vollmer has not published detailed positions on education funding, public lands, healthcare, or election laws beyond the general campaign themes described above.
+As of April 2026, Vollmer has not published detailed positions on state education funding, Medicaid, public lands policy, or election law on her campaign website or in documented media appearances.

 Political Alignment